Scholarships

 The Achievement Scholarship is designed to acknowledge academically successful Baltimore Metropolitan Area Students who are active in the community.

-• Officially accepted by an accredited academic program at a four-year college or university
+• officially accepted to an accredited four-year college or university;

-• Officially enrolled in such a program within the next academic year following High-School graduation, unless otherwise approved by the Foundation
+• officially enrolled in the college/university within the next academic year following high school graduation, unless otherwise approved by the Foundation;

 Lewis H. Richardson Memorial Scholarship